Inter-college women's table tennis tournament ends at KU - ExBulletin

 Inter-college women’s table tennis tournament ends at KU

-According to a KU spokesperson, the tournament was organized by the Directorate of Physical Education and Sport (DPES).
+The tournament was organized by the Physical Education and Sport Directorate (DPES).
 More than 100 participants from 19 affiliated colleges took part in the five-day event.

 The awards ceremony took place at DPES, where individual medals and trophies were awarded to the winners and runner-up teams by Director DPES Prof Showkat A Shah and Joint Registrar Asmat Kawoosa.